sjgeddam/FlowChart/README.md

 Dependencies: Xcode 10.2, Swift 4

 Special Instructions:
+• You have to open the file FlowChart-iOSProject.xcworkspace (as opposed to the file FlowChart-iOSProject.xcodeprog).
+• Use an iPhone 8+ Simulator
+o Before running the app, run "pod install" inside the FlowChart folder where the podfile is located

 =======
 | Feature                                | Description                                                                 | Release Planned | Deviations (if any) | Who/Percentage worked on  |